If you or your loved one are struggling with ADHD, Vermilion is here to help. Learning about ADHD can help you or your loved one manage its symptoms.

 Learn about ADHD

 Inattentiveness, hyperactivity, and impulsivity are key components of attention deficit/hyperactivity disorder, known as ADHD.
 Marked by an inability to maintain focus, be organized, and stay on task, the inattentive aspect of ADHD is known to cause significant impairment in multiple settings.
-A disorder common in teens and adolescents but also found in adults, ADHD’s symptoms of inattentiveness can cause a decrease in functioning and achievement in academic settings, as well as in work environments.
+ADHD’s symptoms of inattentiveness can cause a decrease in functioning and achievement in work environments.

 Hyperactivity can also create a number of hindrances in a person’s life.
 Not being able to sit still, excessive talking, and incessant fidgeting are often distracting to others and could bring about disciplinary action for a teen in school and decrease productivity for an adult at work.
 Both of these scenarios could cause feelings of failure when, in fact, that individual’s brain is struggling to regulate and control behaviors that he or she not doing on purpose.